piyumaha12/BankRuptcy_prediction/README.md

 **These Factors are divided in to 3 categories: High risk (1), Medium risk (0.5), And Low risk (0)**

+This project is binary classification type having two outputs **Bankrupt and Non-Bankrupt**

+# Libraries Uses:
 The web app was built in Python using the following libraries:

 - streamlit